 Request Review by the Appeals Council

 If your appeal is denied after a hearing with the ALJ, you may file an appeal with the Social Security Appeals Council.
 The help of a lawyer is crucial when you request an appeals council review.
-A skilled and experienced Arizona disability lawyer will point out legal errors made by the ALJ during the hearing.
 If you are not able to show that the ALJ made an error, you will not win your appeal.

 Frequently Asked Questions (FAQs)

-At Matt Fendon Law Group, we hear many questions from clients about their SSD claims.
 Below are a few of the commonly asked questions.
 This information is not legal advice, but we hope you will find it relevant to your case.
-If you have any further questions, don’t hesitate to contact us to schedule a free initial consultation.
+If you have any further questions, don’t hesitate to contact us.

 SSD Benefits